 Are you planning a trip to Boise in winter and are unsure of what there is to do?
 This guide is here to help!
+While Idaho may not be the first winter destination on people’s minds, there is seriously so much to do there!

-🛌 Best Hotels and Accommodation in Boise:
+🛌 Best places to stay in Boise:

-1. Modern Hotel (cooler than its name – in the Linen District)
+- Modern Hotel (cooler than its name – in the Linen District)

 🚗 Looking for the best way to get around Boise (and nearby)?
 Click here to check rental car rates for Idaho!

+Boise, the state’s capital, has proven to be a lively destination for tourists at any time, especially in the winter.
 You’ll find plenty of shops, restaurants, wineries, ski resorts, hiking trails, and so much more during your trip to Boise during winter.

 Average Winter Temperatures in Boise

-The coldest day of the year tends to be around January 1, with an average low of 24°F and a high of 36°F.
+The coldest day of the year tends to be around January 1, with an average low of 24°F and a high of 36°F. Here are the average temperatures for December through February:

-• Boise in December: Highs around 40F, lows around 23F
+- Boise in December: Highs around 40F, lows around 23F

-• Boise in January: Highs around 39F, lows around 22F
+- Boise in January: Highs around 39F, lows around 22F

-• Boise in February: Highs around 46F, lows around 27F
+- Boise in February: Highs around 46F, lows around 27F

-Does it Snow in Boise in winter?
+Does it snow in Boise in winter?

 Winters in Boise are known to be cold and snowy, although Boise is not necessarily as snowy as you may expect (depending on where you come from in the US).